Placeholder Profile Image

 Biography

-Dr. Anthony Camara specializes in literature and science studies with an emphasis on prose fictions from the late Victorian period to the present day.
-His current book project, Dark Matter: Weird Fiction and the Substance of Horror, traces the evolution of the titular subgenre from its origins in the British Fin-de-siècle to its definitive statement in the twentieth-century pulp fictions of the famous American writer, Howard Phillips Lovecraft.
-His scholarly work has appeared in numerous collections as well as the peer-reviewed journals Horror Studies, Gothic Studies, and Studies in the Fantastic, among others.
-In addition to his PhD in English, Dr. Camara has a background in the biological sciences—he spent three years researching the genetics of sensory systems in the moon jellyfish, Aurelia aurita, and various other marine invertebrates—and long-standing interests in chemistry and astrophysics.
-Consequently, he is well suited to supervise projects in the fields of science and speculative fiction.
-And, as his scholarly work surely indicates, he is possessed of a love of horror literature and cinema, enabling him to supervise projects on the Gothic and the supernatural.
+I am an associate professor at the University of Calgary specializing in literature and science studies with an emphasis on prose fictions from the late Victorian period to the present day.
+My current book project, Dark Matter: Weird Fiction and the Substance of Horror, traces the evolution of the titular subgenre from its origins in the British Fin-de-siècle to its definitive statement in the twentieth-century pulp fictions of the famous American writer, Howard Phillips Lovecraft.
+My scholarly work has appeared in numerous collections as well as the peer-reviewed journals Horror Studies, Gothic Studies, and Studies in the Fantastic, among others.
+In addition to my PhD in English, I have a background in the biological sciences—I spent three years researching the genetics of sensory systems in the moon jellyfish, Aurelia aurita, and various other marine invertebrates—and long-standing interests in chemistry and astrophysics.
+Consequently, I am well suited to supervise projects in the fields of science and speculative fiction.
+And, as my scholarly work surely indicates, I am possessed of a love of horror literature and cinema, enabling me to supervise projects on the Gothic and the supernatural.

 Research